| Home |

 - Huxley resists howling on command.
 Sometimes he just makes a

-public than at home.
-He seems to think it's inappropriate, like
+in public than at home.
+He seems to think it's inappropriate,

 - Alley-oop! (**)